-To avoid this nonlinearity, Blomquist and Newey (2002) proposed the use of a nonparametric approach.
-They analyzed the effect of tax reform in Sweden on working hours for married or cohabiting men from 20 to 60 years of age and estimated the labor supply function as a nonparametric function of the entire budget set.
-Though their approach is free of the nonlinearity caused by Roy's identity and of model misspecifications and distributional errors, it ignores foundational aspects of the theory like Roy's identity.
-Thus, this article considers a parametric model of demand on the nonconvex budget set to appropriately address Roy's identity.
+proach.
+They analyzed the effect of tax reform in Sweden on working hours for married or cohabiting men from 20 to 60 years of age.
+For employees, the working time is influenced by the tax system, and it is interpreted as a block rate pricing.
+Then, the employee's decision about how much time to work can be considered as the problem under block rate pricing.
+Thus, Blomquist and Newey (2002) estimated the function of working time as a nonparametric function of the entire tax system.
+Though their approach is free of the nonlinearity caused by Roy's identity and of model misspecifications and distributional errors, it ignores foundational aspects of the microeconomic theory like Roy's identity.
+Thus, this article considers a parametric model of demand to appropriately address Roy's identity.

-The methodology employed in most of the previous literature (e.g., Burtless and Hausman (1978); Hausman (1980); Burtless and Moffitt (1985)) has used the so-called discrete/continuous choice approach to derive the parametric models and analyze the effect of block rate pricing involving a two-block decreasing block rate pricing using the maximum likelihood method.2 However, two-block rate pricing is too simple for use in the analysis of real data such as Japanese residential gas data, where the number of blocks is much greater than two.
+Previous literature (e.g., Burtless and Hausman (1978); Hausman (1980); Burtless and Moffitt (1985)) has used parametric models that are based on the discrete/continuous choice approach and applied them to estimate the effect of block rate pricing involving a two-block decreasing block rate pricing using the maximum likelihood method.3 However, two-block rate pricing is too simple for use in the analysis of real data such as Japanese residential gas data, where the number of blocks is much greater than two.
 (Indeed, the number of blocks is three to six depending on the gas company.)
-If the block structure was
+If the block structure was simplified to mimic two-block rate pricing, the estimates of the demand function as used for policy-making would be biased.
+Thus, we consider general multiple-block decreasing block rate pricing as a type II Tobit model subject to many nonlinear constraints (see Chapter 10 of Amemiya (1985) for the Tobit classification) and propose its Bayesian estimation method using a Markov chain Monte Carlo (MCMC) simulator with an efficient blanket.